zapier/resthooks/posts/profiles/how-wufoo-uses-rest-hooks.md

 ## REST Hooks

 Wufoo originally offers hooks in several areas of their product.
-They have a user-facing interface to define hook callbacks and they also have a REST API which can be used to programmatically subscribe (ie. REST hooks).
+They have a user-facing interface to define hook callbacks and they also have a REST API which can be used to programmatically subscribe (ie. REST Hooks).

 Once a hook has been subscribed to a specific form or user, the user can log in to Wufoo and choose more forms to send to the service that subscribed.
-This is one of the unique things about Wufoo's REST hooks.
+This is one of the unique things about Wufoo's REST Hooks.

 ## Identitiy Verifications